nitely/django-djconfig/README.md

 ## Testing helpers

-DjConfig comes with a helper similar to django's `@override_settings` you can use in tests.
+There is a helper similar to django's `@override_settings` that can be used in tests.

 Usage:
 ```python